ion-fusion/ion-fusion.github.io/index.md

 ```
 // Read each Ion value from stdin into local var `value`
 (for [(value (in_port))]
   // ...and write its marketplace_id field to stdout
   (writeln (. value "marketplace_id")))
 ```

-[The `fusion` CLI][cli] has an interactive command console for experimentation, and a "batch" mode for running scripts and pipelining data.
-The runtime can also be embedded into Java applications and services, with some support for sandboxing untrusted code.
+To try out the language, check out the `fusion` CLI [tutorial][cli].
+The CLI enables running scripts and pipelining data, and has an interactive console for experimentation.
+You can use the `fusion-java` [library][] to embed the runtime into Java applications and services, with support for sandboxing untrusted code.

-Ion Fusion started inside Amazon in 2012, and has been used in production for over a decade, driving numerous data processing, workflow management, and analytics systems.
+Ion Fusion has empowered production services inside Amazon for over a decade, driving numerous data processing, workflow management, and analytics systems.
 It is now an independent [Apache-licensed][apache] project led by current and former Amazonians.